tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 Every participating [communication node] SHOULD open a control socket (refer to [ControlService]) to allow peers to negotiate and establish a peer connection.
 The [NetAddress] of the control socket is what is stored in peers' routing tables and will be used to establish new ephemeral [PeerConnection]s.
-Any peer that wants to connect MUST establish a connection to the control socket of the destination peer to negotiate a new encrypted [PeerConnection].
+Any peer that wants to connect MUST establish a connection to the control socket of the destination peer to negotiate a new encrypted PeerConnection.

 Once a connection is established, messages can be sent and received directly to or from the [Peer].